0xShaolin/Intruder/README.md

 Usage:
 --------------
-intruder -random (picks a random host and mac spoofs) intruder -choice (lets you choose) intruder stop (Cleanly disconnects you from network and stops mac spoofing)
+intruder -random (picks a random host and mac spoofs), intruder -choice (lets you choose), intruder stop (Cleanly disconnects you from network and stops mac spoofing)

 What it does: